the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-principles.md

 ## Main Points to Consider:

 * **Identify your audience** - It is important to first establish the audience that you want to communicate with as this will determine the level of readability and therefore the level of technical language that you can use.
-    * To assess and organise the characteristics of your audiences, you can use a persona creation tool like the one referenced in the [Guide for Project Design](./project-design/persona).
+    * To assess and organise the characteristics of your audiences, you can use a persona creation tool like the one referenced in the <ref>`Guide for Project Design<pd-persona>`.
     * Keep in mind that there are usually many different audiences that consume at the same time the content that you publish in each of the media that we'll cover in this chapter.
 * **Change your style** - Academic writing is often very formal and uses a lot of passive voice such as 'the authors suggest ...'.
 This style does not suit a non-academic audience and therefore your writing needs to be adapted to suit the audience you are aiming for.